vmware/clarity/apps/website/foundation/themes/README.md

 <ClrImage width="100%" alt="Theme information density" src="/images/foundation/themes/theme-info.svg" />

-Depending on users’ expectations, different applications may require different degrees of **information density**.
+Users’ expectations are different applications may require different degrees of **information density**.
 Clarity themes can be adjusted to make an application as **sparse or compact** as it needs to be.

 </div>
 </div>